MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-faqs.md

 # Frequently Asked Questions: Migration Manager

 **Question:** Can I migrate content from SharePoint Server? </br>
-Answer:   At this time, Migration Manager only supports the migration of **file shares**.
-It does not support the migration of content from SharePoint Server.
+Answer:   At this time, Migration Manager supports the migration of file shares and cloud sources including Google, Dropbox, and Box  It does not support the migration of content from SharePoint Server.
+See SPMT (SharePoint Migration Tool) for SharePoint Server migration.

 **Question:** Can I run the SharePoint Migration Tool (SPMT) on the same computer that I have the Migration Manager agent installed?</br>
 Answer:   Yes.